 In addition to work, it takes sacrifice, but thousands of people are following the simple plan and calling into Dave’s radio show to announce their freedom from debt every Friday.

-Sure there are other programs and books on getting out of debt, but I have been listening to Dave for years and it is the simplicity and common sense of his philosophy that helped us get to the point of having zero debt except for the 15 year mortgage on our prior home.
+Sure there are other programs and books on getting out of debt, but I have been listening to Dave for years (and still do as we travel down the road) and it is the simplicity and common sense of his philosophy that helped us get to the point of having zero debt except for the 15 year mortgage on our prior home by the time we were 40.
 And once we sold our house to live our RV Dream, that debt was gone too.

 This is the plan that has allowed us to overcome our stupid financial moves.
 It is the plan that allows us to pursue our RV Dream with a sense of tranquility.
 These are the reasons why I am comfortable promoting a system that will help you to your own financial peace, whether you actually ever live on the road or not.

-Below you will find links to several of Dave's easy to follow, common sense, financial books.
+Below you will find links to a few of Dave's easy to follow, common sense, financial books.
 Please, for the sake of your sanity and your family, just get started!!

 What is your financial situation?

 You first have to understand your current financial situation down to the penny.
 You may already know it, and if so, moving forward will be easier.
 But you may be one of those people that just wants to make sure the bills are paid and not really have a clue what money is coming in and what is going out of your household.

 It is crucial that you understand your own finances and how to create and stick to a simple budget.
 Unless you are wealthy enough to go on the road without a financial care in the world, you will be faced with financial decisions that will have an affect on your enjoyment of the full-timing lifestyle.